Scott Cyr: Shadow cabinet

-Exit from politics
+Exit and return to politics

-The redistribution of electoral boundaries in 2017 abolished Bonnyville-Cold Lake, and Cyr initially indicated he would run for the United Conservative Party nomination in the new riding of Bonnyville-Cold Lake-St. Paul.
-However, Cyr withdrew after fellow MLA Dave Hanson, also a resident of the new district, declared he would run as well.
+The redistribution of electoral boundaries in 2017 placed both Cyr and fellow caucus member Dave Hanson in the new riding of Bonnyville-Cold Lake-St. Paul, leading Cyr to decide not to seek re-election.
+However, in 2023 Cyr challenged Hanson in the local UCP candidate selection, defeating him by one vote.
+Cyr returned to the Legislature for its 31st Assembly.

 Personal life

 Cyr holds a management degree in accounting and finance from the University of Lethbridge as well as a class 4 power engineering certificate.
 He worked as an accountant for 14 years prior to his election to the Legislative Assembly in 2015.
 He, his wife, and their two daughters reside in Cold Lake.